 If you had a stomachache or a headache, what would you do?
 Probably take some pain relievers or go see your doctor.
 But what if you didn’t have those available?
 What if you didn’t have medicine and couldn’t afford to go to the doctor, and the nearest health care center was located miles away?
 This is a struggle thousands of people in Asia face every day.
 Gospel for Asia’s medical ministry is trying to do something about this!
-That’s why Gospel for Asia-supported workers organize free medical camps throughout Asia.
+That’s why Gospel for Asia (GFA)-supported workers organize free medical camps throughout Asia.
 These medical camps bring skilled doctors, medical staff, medicine and health education to places where people rarely have the opportunity to visit a doctor.

 “After an hour drive, we arrived in a very remote area.
 Everything for the clinic was set up right next to the local church building.
 Right away, I noticed there were more than 200 people lined up waiting for the clinic to start, and everyone from infants to the elderly waited patiently.
 As the word about this medical camp spread, more people gathered.
 I was surprised that people were waiting and still coming before it even started.

 “Many of the villagers did not have the resources to see a doctor.
-Even if they did, the nearest medical center was more than 60 miles away, and they would have had to travel by foot to get there.
+Even if they did, the nearest medical center was more than 60 miles away, and they would have had to travel on foot to get there.
 This makes it very difficult for parents who want to help their children or for aging parents to get treatment when they get sick.

 “Before the camp started, the team thanked everyone for coming and opened the day with prayer.
 Four doctors had graciously volunteered their time.